 - Network level protection includes limiting request rate and concurrency by outright blocking IPs exceeding limits.

-- At the application level, Web Security Manager can slow requests and protect against brute force attempts and other rate based attacks though HTTP request throttling and connection limiting.
+- At the application level, Web Security Manager can slow requests and protect against brute force attempts and other rate based attacks through HTTP request throttling and connection limiting.
 These techniques also help ensure that resources are optimized in peak situations.

 - For DoS attacks that exhaust server resources by making requests extremely slow (thereby hogging server resources that are waiting for client input), Web Security Manager combats these attacks by:

 - Enforcing timeout limits for both client request header and client request body.
 If the request header or the request body is not received within a set timeout, the connection is closed.
-Attacks like Slowloris and Slow HTTP POST that are notorious about sending requests slowly can be dealt with via this type of timeout configuration.
+Attacks like Slowloris and Slow HTTP POST that are notorious for sending requests slowly can be dealt with via this type of timeout configuration.

 - Buffering all client requests before sending them to the backend server.
 For example, Web Security Manager can ensure that slow GETs or POSTs are received in their entirety before handing off to the backend server.